-- 1. If a touch made on the guard of the competitor against whom the touch was registered or on the conductive strip causes the apparatus to register a touch; - 2.
+- 1. If a touch made on the guard of the competitor against whom the touch was registered or on the conductive strip causes the apparatus to register a touch; - However, the fact that the épée of a competitor has large or small areas of insulation formed by oxidation, by glue, paint or any other material on any part of the weapon, on which the opponent's hits can cause a hit to be signaled, or that the electric tip is badly fixed to the end of the blade so that it can be unscrewed or tightened by hand, cannot justify the annulment of hits registered against that competitor. - 2.
 If a touch properly made by the competitor against whom the touch was registered does not cause the apparatus to register a touch; - 3.
 If the apparatus fortuitously registers a touch on the side of the competitor against whom the touch was registered, for example, after a beat on the blade, by any movements of his opponent, or as a result of any cause other than a properly made touch; - 4.
 If the registering of a touch made by the competitor against whom the touch was registered is annulled by a subsequent touch made by his opponent. - 5.
 Special cases: - If a double touch is registered and one touch is valid and the other is not valid (such as a touch made on some surface other than on the opponent (cf. t.93.1) or a touch made after leaving the strip (cf. t.33ss), only the valid touch is scored. - If a double touch is registered by an established touch and a doubtful touch (failure of the electrical apparatus, cf. t.93) the fencer who has made the established touch may choose to accept the double touch or ask to have it annulled.